scalableminds/zarrita/README.md

-# zarrita
+# Zarrita

-**Here be dragons.** Zarrita is a minimal, exploratory implementation of [Zarr v3](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html) including [sharding](https://zarr.dev/zeps/draft/ZEP0002.html).
-This is only a technical proof of concept.
-Definitely, not for production use.
+Zarrita is an experimental implementation of [Zarr v3](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html) including [sharding](https://zarr.dev/zeps/draft/ZEP0002.html).
+This is only a technical proof of concept meant for generating sample datasets.
+Not recommended for production use.

 ## Setup